fatfish-lab/aquarium-documentation/src/web/applications/templateeditor.md

    2. The <span class="aq-icon outline">change_history</span> **modified** items: those are the items where the selected properties doesn't match the template.
    3. The <span class="aq-icon">delete</span> **exceeding** items: those are the items that exist on the linked items but not on the template.
 If you sync those items, they will be trashed.

-<$>[error]
+> [!error]
-Use the sync with caution !
+> Use the sync with caution !
 It's a powerful tool that can modify a lot of items at once.
 Preview the changes before applying them, by expanding some items in the list.
-<$>